 Our British Values Leader in school is Mrs Rhodes-Evans, make sure you come and see her if you have anything you would like to know or share!

 Pupil Parliament is now under way within our school.
-This exciting new initiative is being overseen by Mrs. Rhodes-Evans and our Prime Minister is being voted for by our children.
+This exciting new initiative is being overseen by Mrs. Rhodes-Evans.

 The pupils introduced their 'parties' and what they would represent within the Parliament during worship to the whole school.
 Here are a few quotes from the representatives speeches: